justdie386/moon-gas/README.md

 How to use

-Run cargo build --release --features lua51
+Run cargo build --release --features *the lua version you want to use*

 to build on macos, if you get an error related to cc, add this to ~/.cargo/config, this fixed it for me